 The NHC Florida seeks numerous and diverse partnerships with community organizations and agencies in the North Florida area.
 Successful partnerships are ones that provide the NHC Florida member the opportunity to provide full-time, direct service activities that expand the capacity of the organization and align with the NHC mission over a 46-week service term.
 The NHC Florida program evaluates host site applications based on community need, quality and feasibility of service activities, alignment with NHC performance measures, organizational infrastructure and commitment to the mentoring and professional development of the member.
 Organizations that serve as NHC Florida host sites make a cash contribution per member, which is applied toward the program’s operating budget.
-Entering its 14th service term in 2017-2018, the NHC Florida is looking to increase its effectiveness through the addition of new community partnerships
+The NHC Florida is looking to increase its effectiveness through the addition of new community partnerships

 NHC Florida Application Information: